jayachandradora/Kafka/Kafka.md

 ###	Consumers

-In Apache Kafka, a Consumers are applications which read/consume data from the topics within a cluster using consumer APIs.
+*  In Apache Kafka, a Consumers are applications which read/consume data from the topics within a cluster using consumer APIs.

-Consumers can read data either on the topic level(all the partitions of that topic) or specific partitions of the topic.
+*  Consumers can read data either on the topic level(all the partitions of that topic) or specific partitions of the topic.

-Consumers are always associated with exactly one consumer group.
+*  Consumers are always associated with exactly one consumer group.

-A consumer group is a group of related consumers that perform a task.
+*  A consumer group is a group of related consumers that perform a task.
+*  Consumer group is used to increase throughput

+###	Broker

+*	Brokers or kafka servers are simple software processes who maintain and manage the published messages.

+*	Brokers are also manage the consumer-offsets and are responsible for the delivery of messages to the right consumers,
+*	 A set of brokers who are communicating with each other to perform the menagement and maintenance task are collectively known as kafka cluster.
+*	we can add more brokers in a already running kafka cluster without any downtime.

+Here are the key points about Kafka brokers:

+-	Storage: Brokers store messages that are produced by producers.
+Each broker hosts one or more partitions of Kafka topics.
+The actual data is stored on disk in the form of log segments, which are immutable sequences of messages.
+-	Partition Leader: For each partition, one broker serves as the leader replica.
+The leader broker is responsible for handling all read and write requests for that partition, including message replication to follower replicas and serving consumer requests for data.
+-	Replication: Kafka uses replication for fault tolerance and high availability.
+Each partition can have one leader replica and one or more follower replicas.
+Follower replicas replicate data from the leader replica, and they can take over as leaders if the current leader fails.
+-	Communication: Brokers communicate with each other and with clients (producers and consumers) using the Kafka protocol over TCP/IP.
+Clients can connect to any broker in the cluster to produce or consume messages, and Kafka brokers coordinate to ensure data consistency and availability.
+-	Partition Assignment: Kafka brokers participate in the process of partition assignment, which determines which broker serves as the leader for each partition and which brokers host the follower replicas.
+Partition assignment is dynamic and can change over time, especially in response to broker failures or cluster rebalancing.
+-	Scalability: Kafka brokers can be horizontally scaled by adding more broker instances to the cluster.
+As more brokers are added, Kafka can distribute data and processing load across multiple nodes, enabling higher throughput and storage capacity.
+-	Monitoring and Management: Kafka provides tools and APIs for monitoring and managing broker health, performance, and configuration.
+Administrators can monitor metrics such as disk usage, network throughput, and partition lag to ensure optimal cluster operation.

 ![image](https://github.com/jayachandradora/Kafka/assets/115500959/7be37c8e-0e18-4fb5-8ebf-fb6b3c192070)